-Waste Tank Level Indicator-Displays the level of waste water in the waste tank.
+Waste Tank Level Indicator-Displays the level of waste water in the tank.
 The indicator is located in the head compartment.
+The Head Pump breaker located in the 12V section of the AC/DC Panel must be "ON" to activate the indicator.
 Refer to Waste Water System, in Section 5, for additional information.

-- 1. Green Light-Empty

-- 2. Yellow Light-Low
+- 1. Green Light-Empty 2.
+Yellow Light-Low

 - 3. Orange Light-Mid

 - 4. Red Light-Full

-Waste Tank Level Indicator Figure 4-31
+Waste Tank Level Indicator Figure 4-36

-VacuFlush®-Flushing is controlled by pushing down on the pedal at the base of the toilet.
+Head (Toilet)-Flushing is controlled by pushing down on the pedal at the base of the toilet.
 Lifting up on the pedal will raise the water level in the bowl, if needed.
-NOTE: Once the waste holding tank is "FULL," the head pump is automatically disabled to prevent further flushing of the toilet until the tank has been evacuated.